-21 and 22 October 2017 marks the 200th anniversary of the birth of Bahá’u’lláh, the prophet-founder of the Baha’i Faith.
+21 and 22 October 2017 mark the 200th anniversary of the birth of Bahá’u’lláh, the prophet-founder of the Baha’i Faith.
 The event will be celebrated around the world.
 This is the first of what I hope will develop into 200 articles in the days until then.

 Bahá’u’lláh has been my guide and inspiration for much of my life.
 And his teachings guide the work and lives of millions of members of the Baha’i Faith who are found in virtually every country.
 Yet most of humanity still hardly knows of Bahá’u’lláh’s life – let alone being familiar with the concepts embedded in his teachings.
 Perhaps someone may have heard that he founded the Baha’i Faith.
-Maybe they’ve heard or seen his iconic statement “the Earth is but one country and mankind its citizens“.
+Maybe they’ve heard or seen his iconic statement “The earth is but one country, and mankind its citizens“.
 Maybe they know Baha’is or have Baha’i friends.
-But beyond that, many won’t be familiar with what he wrote — or the events of his life.
+But beyond that, many won’t be familiar with what he wrote or the events of his life.
 Bahá’u’lláh’s ideas are centrally relevant to human needs in our time.
-He freely offered them to the world and its leaders and urged their adoption:
+He freely offered them to the world and its leaders and urged their adoption.

 “The All-Knowing Physician hath His finger on the pulse of mankind.
 He perceiveth the disease, and prescribeth, in His unerring wisdom, the remedy.
 Every age hath its own problem, and every soul its particular aspiration.
 The remedy the world needeth in its present-day afflictions can never be the same as that which a subsequent age may require.
 Be anxiously concerned with the needs of the age ye live in, and center your deliberations on its exigencies and requirements.